 - Set the Opacity to 30% and leave the Template field as Blank (none).
 If you want text or dates in your stamp, you can select these options under the Template field.

 - Click OK.
-The outline of your stamp is created and opens in a new Revu tab.
+The stamp is created and opens in a new Revu tab.

 - In the new stamp tab, select Image from the toolbar and choose a desired image from the file explorer window.